 WPCNR STARS AND STRIPES.
 By John F. Bailey.
 Originally published November 11, 2015:

 It is cold rainy miserable in White Plains this morning vaguely reminiscent of the trenchs of the Somme in that “Great War.”
-There is no great war.

 I wrote the piece that follows in 2013 that delivers some of the feelings of all Armistice Days